pvlib/pvlib-python/pvlib/spa_c_files/README.md

 Executing the build command will also download the ``spa.c`` and ``spa.h`` files from NREL and copy them into the ``pvlib/spa_c_files`` directory.

+This build process may not be not compatible with Python-2.7.